GOP surge reflects in local returns

 Updated at 8:50 p.m.

-The election drama might make for a long night in many places around the country, but not so much in Colorado Springs.
+The election drama made for a long night in many places around the country, but not so much in Colorado Springs.

 As soon as the El Paso County Clerk and Recorder's Office released its first results Tuesday night from ballots returned early, virtually every local and state outcome was clear.